• Skip to primary navigation

 Home » Gardening

-Preserving herbs for the winter is a great way to enjoy your garden harvest well into the winter months when you are craving something fresh.
+Preserving herbs from the garden is a great way to enjoy your harvest well into the winter months when you are craving something fresh.

 Basket of fresh herbs

-When we purchased our first house that had some land I fell in love with herbs.
-I had so many different varieties of thyme, basil, oregano, sages and many more.
+When we purchased our first house that had some land, I fell in love with herbs.
+I had such a wide variety of thyme, basil, oregano, sage, and many more.
 I used them in crafting and very often in my cooking.

 Hanging herbs to dry